Three of the Murals to be found in Cat's Close

 Historical Interpretation Boards to inform about the first Iron Age settlements, and later times in the Middle Ages when North Berwick was an important route on pilgrimages.

 Links to childhood holiday visits to North Berwick by the writer Robert Louis Stevenson are commemorated by the Lighthouse corner at Quality Street and painted wall murals in Cat's Close.

-A tree seat in Quality Street around a sycamore tree planted by King Edward VII in 1902 when he visited North Berwick.
+A circular tree seat around a sycamore in Quality Street commemorates the planting of the tree by King Edward VII in 1902 when he visited North Berwick.

 A display poster at North Berwick railway station explains the history of the station.